Human Services to Support Rural Health

 What are the different possible levels of integration?

-The human service system interacts with the healthcare system at many different levels, from general referrals that a physician provides to a human service provider for a patient, all the way to creating new programs between physicians, human service providers and often the community.
-In the report, Stimulating Local Innovation for Rural Health and Human Services Integration: A Critical Review of ORHP Outreach Grantees, the RUPRI Rural Human Service Panel discusses some themes and characteristics of integrated health and human services projects in rural areas.
+The human service system interacts with the healthcare system at many different levels, from general referrals that a physician provides to a human service provider for a patient, to creating new programs between physicians, human service providers and often the community.
+In the report, Stimulating Local Innovation for Rural Health and Human Services Integration: A Critical Review of ORHP Outreach Grantees, the RUPRI Rural Human Service Panel discusses some themes, characteristics, and case studies of innovative and non-conventional approaches of integrated health and human services projects in rural areas.